 New Jersey federal judges bench Alina Habba as U.S. attorney

-Federal judges in New Jersey invoked a rarely used judiciary power to sideline interim U.S. Attorney Alina Habba, installing her top assistant as the state's top prosecutor.
+Federal judges in New Jersey invoked a rarely used judiciary power to sideline interim U.S. Attorney Alina Habba, installing her top assistant as the state's top prosecutor — but hours later, the Trump administration responded by removing Habba's deputy.

 The state's district judges voted to replace her.
-Chief Judge Renée Bumb wrote in an order Tuesday that they've appointed Habba's first assistant, longtime prosecutor Desiree Leigh Grace, to the role.
+Chief Judge Renée Bumb wrote in an order Tuesday that they appointed Habba's first assistant, longtime prosecutor Desiree Leigh Grace, to the role.

+Hours later, Attorney General Pam Bondi said the Justice Department had "removed" Grace, accusing "rogue judges" of "threatening" the president's constitutional powers.

 Deputy Attorney General Todd Blanche, who in social media posts on Sunday and Monday urged the judges to keep Habba in the role, blasted their decision Tuesday.